danielamadi01/danielamadi01/README.md

 - 👀 I’m interested in Crypto And Blockchain Technology
-- 🌱 I’m currently applying jobs to become employed in the web3 space
+- 🌱 I’m currently applying to jobs to become employed in the web3 space
 - 📫 How to reach me ljcutts3@gmail.com

 <!---